 The Shock Compression Laboratory at Harvard conducts laboratory-based exploration of the solar system by performing impact experiments on planetary materials under the pressures and temperatures of natural collision events.

-The Langmuir group occupies 3,000 square feet of newly refurbished lab space where sample preparation and digestion are performed for trace element and isotope analyses.
+The Langmuir group occupies 3,000 square feet of high quality lab space where sample preparation and digestion are performed for trace element and isotope analyses.
 The space also houses a Thermo Electron X-Series ICP-MS, New Wave 213nm UV Laser, and Beckman SMI III DCP Spectrometer.